 How NOT to Obtain Consent

-They say a picture is worth a thousand words, so here are a few visual examples of common practices that WILL NOT be considered valid consent under the GDPR regulation:
+Here are a few visual examples of common practices that WILL NOT be considered valid consent under the GDPR regulation:

 3. Do not pre-tick checkboxes or assume automatic consent for marketing communications when a visitor registers for your service: